ethicsai/ethical-gardeners/configs/README.md

 Controls how the simulation is visualized:

 - **`none.yaml`**: No visualization.
 - **`console.yaml`**: Text-based visualization in the terminal with customizable characters.
-Saves the post-analysis video to the out_dir_path directory.
+Appends a GraphicalRenderer to the list of renderers to generate a post-analysis video without displaying it.
 - **`graphical.yaml`**: Graphical visualization with customizable cell size and colors.
 Saves the post-analysis video to the out_dir_path directory.
 - **`full.yaml`**: Both console and graphical visualization simultaneously.
 Saves the post-analysis video to the out_dir_path directory.